Stock market today: Asian shares mostly rise after Wall Street climbs on Big Tech gains

 But stocks in the oil-and-gas industry dropped, hurt by the sinking price of oil.
 Exxon Mobil fell 0.5% and ConocoPhillips fell 1.2%.

-In energy trading in Asia Tuesday, benchmark U.S. crude added 27 cents to $67.65 a barrel.
-Brent crude, the international standard, gained 23 cents to $71.65 a barrel.
+In energy trading in Asia Tuesday, benchmark U.S. crude fell 18 cents to $67.20 a barrel.
+Brent crude, the international standard, declined 16 cents to $71.26 a barrel.

 On Monday, a barrel of benchmark U.S. crude fell 6.1%, and Brent crude slid 6.1%.
 That was the first trading for them since Israel attacked Iranian military targets on Saturday, in retaliation for an earlier barrage of ballistic missiles.
 Israel’s attack was more restrained than some investors had feared it could be, and it raised hopes that a worst-case scenario may be avoided.